-- If a student thinks that they would otherwise be academically eligible for Engineering for Professionals aside from completing prerequisite requirements, they are encouraged to apply.
+If you think that you would otherwise be academically eligible for Engineering for Professionals but have not completed all the prerequisites courses for their desired program, you are still encouraged to apply.

-- If a student did not complete a prerequisite course or earn a course grade of B- or better, the student will be asked to complete the required course(s) in a preliminary offer letter.
+Our admissions team will evaluate your application.
+If you did not complete a prerequisite course or earn a grade of B- or better in that course, you will be asked to complete the prerequisite course(s) in your preliminary offer letter.

 There is no application for provisional status.
 You will fill out the standard application and will receive a decision regarding provisional status based on that application.